dotnet/AspNetCore.Docs/aspnetcore/tutorials/choose-web-ui.md

 To get started with  ASP.NET Core MVC, see <xref:tutorials/first-mvc-app/start-mvc>.
 For an overview of ASP.NET Core MVC's architecture and benefits, see <xref:mvc/overview>.

-## ASP.NET Core Single Page Application (SPA) with JavaScript Frameworks such as Angular and React
+## ASP.NET Core Single Page Applications (SPA) with frontend JavaScript frameworks

 Build client-side logic for ASP.NET Core apps using popular JavaScript frameworks, like [Angular](https://angular.io/), [React](https://facebook.github.io/react/), and [Vue](https://vuejs.org/).
 ASP.NET Core provides project templates for Angular, React, and Vue, and it can be used with other JavaScript frameworks as well.